chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: Suppress rename to self and add "Add self"
 - [ ] feat: Enable parameter object action also if only one parameter
 - [ ] feat: Change visibility: make private (we only have two options and one is always true)
 - [ ] feat: Convert parametrized test to multiple unparametrized tests